 In RADAR, the impact on public health and the disease burden will be evaluated, when assessing potential mitigation measures.

 WBVR focusses on two tasks.
 Firstly we collaborate with the Julius Institute (Utrecht University) in guiding a PhD student (located in Utrecht) who will develop and analyse methods for quantifying risk source attribution, specifically taking account of the variation within Europe, and the different focal points of transmission.

 Secondly, we are tasked with the collaboration and synthesis of two modelling work packages, one focussing on modelling the dynamics of AMR in animal production systems and in a full system with all kinds of hosts (human and animal), and the other focussing on the flow of AMR from livestock and other sources, via food, environment and contact to humans, thus influencing public health.

 3. ARDIG: Antibiotic Resistance Dynamics: the influence of geographic origin and management systems on resistance gene flows within humans, animals and the environment

-In addition to this cross-sectional data, longitudinal data will be collected from hospitals and livestock farms in all countries.
+In addition to cross-sectional data from the Netherlands, the UK, France, Germany, Spain and Norway, longitudinal data will be collected from hospitals and livestock farms in all countries.
 Longitudinal sampling means that multiple samples are taken at set intervals over time.
 During this period, data will also be collected for each company or hospital on the use of antibiotics.
 Combining these data will produce a better picture of the distribution of AMR over time.